tdwg/bdq/tg2/_review/docs/supplement/index.md

 We originally rendered the Tests in the form that flagged a **FAIL**, for example a dwc:eventDate that did not conform to ISO 8601-1 date.
 Our reasoning was this strategy aligned with all of the sources of the Tests in that we all sought to identify **issues** with values in the record that would reduce its quality.
 However, the Data Quality Framework (Veiga 2016, Veiga et al. 2017) worked in the opposite direction: Identifying values in a record that **PASSED** a Test; increased 'quality'.
 To align with the Framework, we renamed all BDQ Core Tests from FAIL to PASS type, for example, COUNTRYCODE_NOTSTANDARD became COUNTRYCODE_STANDARD.
 This reversal of 'fail' to 'pass' was also reflected in the comparison of the Framework's 'Data Quality Dimension' versus our early concept of 'Warning Type' (see Section 3.2).

 Second and subsequent evaluations of the candidate BDQ Core Tests reduced the number to about 100 that seemed to fulfill the criteria above.
 Tests came and went as we provided more consistent and comprehensive documentation against what we called the Test Descriptors.
 The Tests also changed as we began to implement them.
 We modified a Test Specification to then find that we would not be able to implement it due to potential ambiguous responses from the Test or that a Test response may be misleading.
-By far the greatest changes to the candidate tests came about when we implemented them and ran them against the Test Validation Data (see the [Implementer's Guide](../guide/implementers/index.md#81-introduction-non-normative)).
+By far the greatest changes to the candidate tests came about when we implemented them and ran them against the Test Validation Data (see the [Implementer's Guide](../guide/implementers/index.md#81-introduction-non-normative)) (using bdq_issue_to_csv (Morris 2024b) to extract a csv file of validation data from a working spreadsheet to execute implementations with bdqcoretestrunner (Morris 2024)).

 At one point, we aligned the documentation for over sixty tests that were tagged in GitHub as Supplementary, Immature/Incomplete and DO NOT IMPLEMENT.
 In doing so, we realized that the consistent documentation now provided a more nuanced evaluation and subsequently moved a number of these tests back into BDQ Core.
 The opposite was also true: The implementation of the Tests and running against the validation test data clearly demonstrated that some Tests were removed from BDQ Core.
 Where there were recognized nuances with the Tests that may not be obvious from the Specification, we documented the issues in the Test Notes.